Towards Understanding Grokking: An Effective Theory of Representation Learning: Delayed Generalization: A Phase Diagram

 In Figure \ref{fig:degrok} (right), we show a comparable phase diagram to Figure \ref{fig:grokking_pd} evaluated now in the transformer setting.
 Note that, as opposed to the setting in \cite{power2022grokking}, weight decay has only been applied to the decoder and not to the embedding layer.
 Contrary to the toy model, a certain amount of weight decay proves beneficial to generalization and speeds it up significantly.
 We conjecture that this difference comes from the different embedding dimensions.
 With a highly over-parameterized setting, a non-zero weight decay gives a crucial incentive to reduce complexity in the decoder and help generalize in fewer steps.
 This is subject to further investigation.
 We also explore the effect of dropout layers in the decoder blocks of the transformer.
 With a significant dropout rate, the generalization time can be brought down to under $10^3$ steps and the grokking phenomenon vanishes completely.
 The overall trend suggests that constraining the decoder with the same tools used to avoid overfitting reduces generalization time and can avoid the grokking phenomenon.
+This is also observed in an image classification task where we were able to induce grokking.
+See Appendix~\ref{app:mnist_grok} for more details.